Shrinidhi444/Signature-Stay/README.md

-# Signature Stay
+Signature Stay

-A modern real estate web application built with **React.js** and **Vite** that showcases luxury villas and properties.
-Signature Stay helps users explore properties, view galleries, and contact property hosts.
+Signature Stay is a modern real estate web application designed with smooth navigation and a premium user experience.
+It allows users to explore luxury villas and properties through a visually rich, responsive interface.

+The application is built using React.js on the frontend and Node.js, Express, and MongoDB on the backend, providing seamless data handling and interactive functionality.

-## Features
+Features

+Smooth and intuitive navigation across all sections

-- Browse luxury villas with high-quality images.
+Browse luxury villas with high-quality image galleries

-- Responsive design for desktop and mobile devices.
+Fully responsive design for desktop, tablet, and mobile devices

-- Contact page to reach property hosts.
+Contact functionality to connect users with property hosts

-- Sections for About Us, Our Specialities, Regions, Top Villas, and Terms & Conditions.
-- Smooth navigation and modern UI components.
+Dedicated sections for:

+About Us

+Our Specialities

+Regions

+Top Villas

+Terms & Conditions

+Modern UI components for an engaging user experience

-## Tech Stack
+Tech Stack
+Frontend

+React.js

-- **Frontend:** React.js, CSS, HTML
+HTML

+CSS

+Backend

+Node.js

+Express.js

+Database

+MongoDB

+Tools & Utilities

-- **Bundler:** Vite
+Vite (Bundler)

-- **Linting:** ESLint
+ESLint (Linting)

+Project Objective

+To design and develop a smooth, responsive, and visually appealing real estate platform that enhances user engagement while exploring premium properties.